eliscioter/LotteryGenie/README.md

 # LotteryGenie
-An application for checking betted lottery numbers
+An application for checking betted lottery numbers using Django and React Native

 ## Getting Started
 These instructions will help you open the virtual environment to run the Django server in Windows.